 What is the Current Account?

-It is a country is a way to determine its economic activity and can allow us to form a clear picture of the current extent of activity of a country’s industries, services, and capital market, as well as credit or debt to other countries.
+It is a country’s way to determine economic activity and can allow us to form a clear picture of the current extent of activity of a country’s industries, services, and capital market, as well as credit or debt to other countries.